Princess Sara

 Princess Sara (セーラ, Shōkōjo Sēra), also spelled as Princess Sarah for disambiguation purposes, is a Japanese anime television series that was based on the 1905 children's novel A Little Princess by Frances Hodgson Burnett.
 It aired on Fuji TV from January to December 1985, as part of Nippon Animation's World Masterpiece Theater.
 The series follows Sara Crewe, a young student of an all-girls boarding school who later becomes orphaned and is forced to work as a servant.

 Plot

-In 1885, Captain Ralph Crewe, a wealthy English widower living in British-ruled India, enrolls his eight-year-old daughter Sara at the Miss Minchin's Select Seminary for Young Ladies in London.
+In 1885, Captain Ralph Crewe, a wealthy English widower living in British-ruled India, enrolls his ten-year-old beautiful daughter Sara at the Miss Minchin's Select Seminary for Young Ladies in London.
 She excels in her studies and is loved deeply by her classmates and friends, but earns the hatred of class representative Lavinia Herbert and the grudge of the headmistress Miss Minchin.
 On her ninth birthday, Sara learns of her father's death and bankruptcy from an infuriated Miss Minchin, who decides to hire the orphaned girl as an unpaid maid in the school.
 Miss Minchin and Lavinia attempt to make Sara's life miserable and break her spirit, but with the help of her friends, Sara tries to endure all the hardships with her kindness and imagination.